-- (1) In the event of a stock split, stock dividend or similar transaction involving our common stock, in order to prevent dilution, the number of shares registered shall be automatically increased to cover the additional shares in accordance with Rule 416(a) under the Securities Act of 1933, as amended (the "Securities Act"). - (2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price and specifically using the price at which the warrants may be exercised. - (3) This Registration Statement covers the resale by our selling shareholders (the "Selling Shareholders") of: - (i) up to 4,242,515 shares of common stock underlying the principal amount of registrants 8% Unsubordinated Convertible Notes ("Principal Shares") - (ii) up to 337,399 shares of common stock issuable by the registrant upon the conversion of interest accrued under the 8% Unsubordinated Convertible Notes ("Interest Shares") (The Principal Shares and Interest Shares are referred to collectively as the "Shares"). - (iii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise of outstanding investor's warrants (the "Investor Warrants") at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with 8% Unsubordinated Convertible Notes offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (v) an indeterminate number of shares of common stock issuable upon conversion of Series D Convertible Preferred Stock.
-The Series D Convertible Preferred Stock is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
+- (1) In the event of a stock split, stock dividend or similar transaction involving our common stock, in order to prevent dilution, the number of shares registered shall be automatically increased to cover the additional shares in accordance with Rule 416(a) under the Securities Act of 1933, as amended (the "Securities Act"). - (2) Estimated in accordance with Rule 457(c) of the Securities Act, solely for the purposes of calculating the registration fee based upon the average of the high and low prices as reported on the Over the Counter Bulletin Board ("OTCBB") as of May 29, 2019. - (3) This Registration Statement covers the resale by our selling shareholders (the "Selling Shareholders") of: - (i) up to 4,242,515 shares of common stock underlying the conversion of principal amount of registrants 8% Unsubordinated Convertible Notes ("Principal Shares") - (ii) up to 339,402 shares of common stock issuable by the registrant upon the conversion of interest accrued under the 8% Unsubordinated Convertible Notes ("Interest Shares") (The Principal Shares and Interest Shares are referred to collectively as the "Shares"). - (iii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise of outstanding investor's warrants (the "Investor Warrants") at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with 8% Unsubordinated Convertible Notes offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (v) up to 3,108,356 shares of common stock underlying the outstanding Series D Convertible Preferred Stock which is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
 There are currently 3,108,356 common shares estimated to underlying the 1,016,004 issued and outstanding Series D Shares. - (vi) up to 3,984,000 shares of common stock issuable upon conversion of outstanding Series F Warrants at an exercise price of \$0.25 per share that were previously issued to one of the Selling Shareholders in connection with Preferred Stock and Warrant Purchase Agreement dated November 10, 2016 ("Series F Warrant Shares"). - (4) We are registering 542,102 shares of our common stock issuable upon the exercise of outstanding placement agent warrants (the "Placement Agent Warrants") at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns (collectively "Placement Agent") pursuant to an engagement agreement dated November 6, 2018 (the "Boustead Offering Engagement Agreement") which provides that the Placement Agent shall receive that certain number of warrants to purchase the common stock of the Company equal to the number of warrants issued under the 8% Unsubordinated Convertible Note Offering (the "Offering").
 In the event of stock splits, stock dividends or similar transactions involving the common stock, the number of common shares registered shall, unless otherwise expressly provided, automatically be deemed to cover the additional securities to be offered or issued pursuant to Rule 416 promulgated under the Securities Act of 1933, as amended (the "Securities Act").
 In the event that the provisions of the agreements require the registrant to issue more shares than are being registered in this registration statement, for reasons other than those stated in Rule 416 of the Securities Act, the registrant will file a new registration statement to register those additional shares.